New Mexico CNA Registry Guide

 To qualify you must undertake no less than 75 hours of training at an approved training center, which includes at least 16 hours of supervised practical training in a laboratory or other setting under the direct supervision of a registered nurse or licensed practical nurse.

 You will have to take the competency examination within 24 months of having completed the training.
-Your training program director will have to complete the “Work Verification” Section of the Examination Application form, as proof of your training.
+Your training program director will have to complete the “Work Verification” section of the application, as proof of your training.

 Competency Test